Information and advice on the types of financial support available to kinship carers with a special guardianship order.

 As the programme is a time‑limited test‑and‑learn pilot, the aim was not to create a national offer but to select a set of areas whose data would collectively produce a robust evidence base.
 Lessons will be published and used to inform future policy decisions.
 You can find more information about the Expression of Interest process here: Kinship Allowance Pilot – GOV-UK Find a grant.”

-The government have previously said, “Where eligible kinship carers are continuing to receive ongoing financial support from the local authority where their child was previously looked after and that local authority is participating in the pilot, the local authority is expected to continue providing financial support for the duration of the pilot regardless of where the kinship family may currently live.
+The government have previously said that, where eligible kinship carers are continuing to receive ongoing financial support from the local authority where their child was previously looked after and that local authority is participating in the pilot, the local authority is expected to continue providing financial support for the duration of the pilot regardless of where the kinship family may currently live.

 This applies even in circumstances where ongoing financial support was due to end, including where a local authority would typically have ceased providing financial support after 2 or 3 years following a special guardianship order being made.
 This means that eligible kinship carers supported by participating local authorities may continue to receive ongoing financial support for longer than expected.
 For the purposes of the pilot and in order to ensure robust evaluation, participating local authorities will be asked to retain responsibility for supporting special guardianship families where the child was previously looked after beyond the 3 years outlined in special guardianship statutory guidance.